DongzeHE/scpca-docs/docs/processing_information.md

 ### Processed ADT data

 An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
-Quality-control statistics were calculated with [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html) using this ambient profile, along with negative/isotype control information, if present.
+Quality-control statistics were calculated with [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html) (with default parameters) using this ambient profile, along with negative/isotype control information, if present.
-Low quality cells identified by `DropletUtils::cleanTagCounts()` (those having high levels of ambient contamination or substantial negative/isotype control tags) are flagged within the `_processed.rds` file by the `adt_scpca_filter` `colData` column, but are not removed.
+Low-quality cells identified by `DropletUtils::cleanTagCounts()` (those having high levels of ambient contamination or substantial negative/isotype control tags) are flagged within the `_processed.rds` file by the `adt_scpca_filter` `colData` column, but are not removed.

 For all cells that would be retained if `DropletUtils::cleanTagCounts()` filtering were applied, log-normalized ADT counts are, by default, calculated using [median-based normalization](http://bioconductor.org/books/3.16/OSCA.advanced/integrating-with-protein-abundance.html#cite-seq-median-norm), again making use of the baseline ambient profile.
 In order for this normalization to succeed, all median size factor values must be positive.